MADESH-KUMAR-M/Login/README.md

 The code uses PHP as its back-end programming language and MySQL as its database.
 The SQL code for creating the table is given.
 You can create the database with the name "test.".
-You need to paste the SQL query into the MySQL workbench or PHPmyAdmin.
+You need to paste the SQL query into the MySQL workbench or PHPmyAdmin from "create table.sql" or "create table".
 MySQL workbench
 ![image](https://github.com/MADESH-KUMAR-M/Login/assets/151498809/11be6784-aae8-4ca2-ab3c-8854705e5988)
 phpMyAdmin